 How Many People Died During the Seven Years’ War?

-The Aftermath of the Seven Years’ War
+What Were the Consequences of the Seven Years’ War?

 KEY DATES IN THE SEVEN YEARS’ WAR